If you have batteries, you are going to need to charge them.

 For a nice, short “rule of thumb” get a charger that has an amp-rating of 1/10th the capacity (in AH – amp-hours) of the battery.
 Mine are rated at 55AH, so a 5 amp charger will always recharge it in 10 hours or less.

 I’m now using an off-board charger which is selectable between 5 and 10 amps.
 I added an Anderson connector to the battery charger and the motorcycle to make charging as easy as plugging in the connector, and flipping the charger switch to On.

 There are other ways to recharge batteries as well.
-See the end of this list of steps for thoughts on Solar and Grid-Tied Battery Backups.
+See my “Poor-Man’s Smart Grid” for thoughts on Solar and Grid-Tied Battery Backups.